erhant/circom101/book/src/arrays/README.md

 // read element at index i for known i foo <== arr[i];

-// write to element at index j for known i arr[j] <== bar;
+// write to element at index j for known j arr[j] <== bar;
 ```